Mostafa-ElMonateh/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion script deletes /tmp/my_first_directory .
 10-back script changes the working directory to the previous one.
 11-lists script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+12-file_type script prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.